 - The first location at The Handley Library allows you to walk around the small, paved Mike Foreman Rotary Reading Garden, while enjoying various seating with room for strollers and wheelchairs.
 Sponsored by Winchester Campaign for Grade Level Reading.

 Each location is a slightly different experience, and you can make a day out of visiting a StoryWalk® at any of our locations by bringing a picnic lunch, meeting up with friends, and visiting other area attractions at the same time.
-Enjoy the educational prompts paired with some of our stories that encourage developmental skill-building and family engagement, too.
+Enjoy the educational prompts paired with our stories that encourage developmental skill-building and family engagement, too.
 More locations will be coming soon!

 The StoryWalk® Project was created by Anne Ferguson of Montpelier, VT and developed in collaboration with the Kellogg-Hubbard Library.
 StoryWalk® is a registered service mark owned by Ms. Ferguson.